smcneece/ha-esunpower/README.md

-# Enhanced SunPower - The most feature-rich and best supported Home Assistant integration for your SunPower/SunStrong PVS
+# Enhanced SunPower - The most feature-rich and best supported Home Assistant integration for your SunPower - SunStrong PVS

-## PLEASE TAKE A FEW MINUTES TO READ
+## PLEASE TAKE A FEW MINUTES TO READ - FIRMWARE COMPATIBILITY

-## **FIRMWARE COMPATIBILITY**

 **October 3, 2025 the integration should work with ALL PVS firmware versions** - Automatically detects and adapts to your firmware:
 - **Firmware BUILD 61840+**: Uses official SunStrong `pypvs` library with LocalAPI authentication